ME-ICA/tedana/docs/multi-echo.rst

 to a multi-echo fMRI sequence should seriously consider using it.
 Multiple studies have shown that a weighted average of the echoes to optimize T2* weighting, sometimes called "optimally combined," gives a reliable, modest boost in data quality.
-The optimal combination of echoes can currently be calculated in several software packages including AFNI, FMRI_PREP, and tedana.
+The optimal combination of echoes can currently be calculated in several software packages including AFNI, fMRIPrep, and tedana.
 If no other acquisition compromises are necessary to acquire multi-echo data, this boost is worthwhile.
 If other compromises are necessary, consider the life of the data set.
 If data is being acquired for a discrete study that will be acquired, analyzed, and published in a year or two, it might not be worth making compromises